Hygge Your Home

 Below are some ways I like to “hygge my home.”

-Quilts have always given me comfort.
-And of course they add a touch of cozy.
-I have made many over the years.
+Quilts have always comforted me.
+A patchwork quilt adds a touch of coziness to a room.
+I have sewn and quilted many over the years.

 It always feels more cozy in a home when quilts are added for decor or warmth.

 A little bit of sweetness adds comfort.
 My favorite cookies are Trader Joe’s Ginger Snaps.
 They remind me of the Ginger Snaps of my youth.
-Spicy and sweet with a bit of a bite.
+They are spicy and sweet with a bit of a bite.

-Grandma’s kitchen where sweetness hung in the air as she baked.
+Grandma’s kitchen was where sweetness hung in the air as she baked pies and cobblers.

 Adding garden flowers to a vintage jar makes any room look and feel cozier.
-Go out to your garden and snip a casual bouquet to put in a favorite jar or pitcher or vase.
+Go to your garden and snip a casual bouquet to put in a favorite jar, pitcher, or vase.

-If you don’t have a garden you can pick up a reasonably priced bouquets at grocery stores or Trader Joe’s.
+If you don’t have a garden, you can pick up reasonably priced bouquets at grocery stores or Trader Joe’s.

-Fresh flowers are always a pleasant and welcome sight in any room.
-Not to mention the smell of the flowers filling a room with nature’s perfume.
+Fresh flowers are always a pleasant, welcome sight in any room, and their scent fills the room with nature’s perfume.

-Morning coffee is a comfort for many.
-I also like a colorful mug to drink it from.
-For some it is tea.
+Many people find morning coffee comforting.
+I also like a colorful mug to drink from.
+For some, hygge is a cup of tea.

-Books have always been a comfort to me.
-From my early days in our small town library to now.
-I snuggle into my bed at night and lose myself in a good novel.
-It lulls me to sleep.
+Books have always been a comfort to me, from my early days in our small town library.
+I snuggle into bed at night and lose myself in a good novel, which lulls me to sleep.

-A stack of new books on my night always makes me happy.
+Seeing a stack of new books on my nightstand always makes me happy.

 Hygge means aromatic candles.
 When someone enters your home and you have a candle burning, it is welcoming to them.

-Candles are nice on overcast winter days or when it’s raining.
-Candles are comforting no matter what day it is.
+The scent of candles is pleasant on overcast winter days or when it’s raining, but they are also comforting no matter what day it is.

-Hygge is a nice comfy chair to sit in.
-A rocking chair on the porch to sit and watch people pass by on the street.
-A wicker chair on the patio.
-All mean comfort.
+Hygge is a lovely, comfy chair to sit in.
+A rocking chair on the porch to watch people pass by on the street or a wicker chair on the patio all mean comfort.

-Adding a favorite chair to any room is both cozy and cozy.
-Add a pretty pillow to lean back on as you drink hot chocolate on a blustery winter day.
+Add a pretty pillow as you sit on the couch and drink hot chocolate on a blustery winter day.

-And of course tiny twinkly fairy lights after dark.
+And of course, hygge is tiny twinkly fairy lights after dark.

 8Shares